Stuycs-K/project03-final-09-sheklyoue/README.md

 ## Errors to Know (We explain errors in the video)
 1. The user list only works when you are connected locally using 127.0.0.1 for some reason.
 When connected across different machines, the user list will work occasionally but most of the time it will print the correct list then print random characters over it.
 2. When multiple people connect at the same time and the first person doesn't input their name in time, everyone has to input their name before the chat works.
-3. When you have a message ready to send in the message window, the chat will not update until you send that message.
+3. When you have a message ready to send in the message window, the chat will not update until you send that message (not able to send messages simultaneously).

 ## Instructions:
 1. Once the repo is pulled, create a maximum of 25 terminals to connect to the chat.
-Please note each client terminal needs to be at least 140x40
+Please note each client terminal needs to be at least 140x40 (also don't resize the window when running the client otherwise it breaks because of ncurses' fixed window sizes).
 2. Choose a terminal to act as the server and run:
 ```
 make compile